 Jim Walsh is the longest tenured assistant coach on Brett Boretti’s staff, in his eighth season alongside the Columbia skipper.

 Walsh joined the Columbia staff as an assistant after serving as the head baseball coach at St. Peter’s College for four seasons.

+[NOW READS]

+Jim Walsh is the longest tenured assistant coach on Brett Boretti’s staff, in his ninth season alongside the Columbia skipper.

+Walsh joined the Columbia staff as an assistant after serving as the head baseball coach at St. Peter’s College for four seasons.